 • Figuring out how much material to buy – Even if you aren’t submitting a bid or developing an in-depth estimate, you’ll still need to know how much material to buy.
 Under-buying is no fun because it causes jobsite delays and extra trips to buy more materials.
 Over-buying is even worse because it cuts into your profit (and that’s something no one likes)!

-As you can see, there are many reasons why you might want to do a takeoff.
+As you can see, there are many reasons why you might want to do a takeoff in construction.
 In fact, if you’re working off of blueprints, there’s really no reason why you wouldn’t need to perform a takeoff.
 Without one, you’re sure to either buy too much or too little material.

 The difference between a takeoff and an estimate is something else that can be confusing to those new to the construction industry.
 The concept is pretty simple once you know it but it can still trip some people up.
 A takeoff is simply determining the amount of all the materials needed for a job.
 That’s it!
 Takeoffs don’t have any material costs associated with them and don’t include extra costs that an estimate does.